 Miniatures have the same stamina and endurance as any type of German Shepherd too.
 But, they have better companionship skills.
 The most affectionate Miniatures are those that mixed with Golden Retrievers.

 Now that you have gotten a sneak peek, we will share everything you need to know about this mini breed…

 Do Miniature German Shepherds Exist?

 Yes, the mini German Shepherd is a real dog breed.
 But, unlike other miniature breeds (e.g. miniature Labrador), it is not a purebred dog.
 The miniature is a mix between a German Shepherd and another medium to small sized dog.

-Most commonly, Border Collies are used to create this breed.
+Most commonly, Border Collies are used to create this mix.

-Poodles are also a popular breed to create this mix.
-The Poodle contributes its family friendly personality to create a dog that is more suitable for households with children.
+Poodles are also a popular breed to create this breed.
+The Poodle contributes its family-friendly personality to create a dog that is more suitable for households with children.
 These puppies not only excel as great companions and family pets, but they are low-shedding too.

 A handful of other dog breeds can also be used to create this breed: